A step towards a consistent treatment of chiral theories at higher loop order: the abelian case: Abelian Left-Model as an example of chiral theory

-We should emphasize that the coefficients for the $\beta$ function given above were obtained applying two different procedures, and a set of regularization schemes.
-First we used a naive $\gamma_{5}$ scheme in the context of IREG and dimensional methods (DREG and DRED).
-Afterwards, we used the consistent version of IREG, in which the hierarchy between spaces is enforced.
-In any of the cases, the same final results were attained, which differ from standard QED (non-chiral theory) by a factor of two as can be easily understood performing combinatorics and comparing the lagrangian on above theories.
+We should emphasize that the coefficients for the $\beta$ function given above were obtained applying two different procedures.
+First we used a naive $\gamma_{5}$ scheme in the context of IREG.
+Afterwards, we used the consistent version of IREG, in which the hierarchy between Minkowski spaces is enforced.
+In any of the cases, the same final result was attained.